In this article, we will analyze Lockbit 3.0 ransomware cases and determine how attacks similar to these cases can be prevented.

 - Check for suspicious content in emails such as resumes and do not open suspicious files

-- Use Criminal IP Domain Search to safely identify domain status if running unknown attachments and URLS are necessary
+- Use Criminal IP Domain Search to safely identify domain status if running unknown attachments and URLs are necessary

 - Use VirusTotal to verify suspicious files and to see if they are safe